karinajhingan/Movie-List/README.md

  - As a user, I want to be able to add a movie
  - As a user, I want to be able to view my movies based on category or rating
  - As a user, I want to be able to rate a movie after adding it to the list
- - As a user, I want to be able to search a the name of one of my movies
+ - As a user, I want to be able to search the name of one of my movies